How To Not Throw Up: Eight Tips To Avoid Vomiting

 primary reasons that someone may be vomiting could include the following:

-• The early stages of pregnancy
+• Morning sickness in the early stages of pregnancy

 • Food poisoning